 Add the small amount of resin, half a cup or so, and work it into the cloth over and over until the brush or putty knife starts to drag.
 You want to do this to keep the cloth down against the surface until bonding starts to take place.

 Avoid working from the center out.
-This just complicates things.
-Work from one edge down.
+This just complicates things—work from one edge down.
 Your object is to work the resin completely into the cloth and stretch that resin as far as you can.
-Resin, once cured, is really strong so a thin layer is not only acceptable it is desired.
+Resin, once cured, is really strong, so a thin layer is not only acceptable but is desired.

 And what is the releasing agent?
 Ordinary car wax without any additives.